BedPFS/BedPFS.github.io/docs/rules.md

 > No doxxing, swatting, witch hunting

 **3. No Advertising**
 > Includes DM Advertising.
-We do not allow advertising here of any kind, except in <#1133129843798724618>
+We do not allow advertising here of any kind, except in # 🗣🔹self-promo

 **4. No NSFW content**
 > Anything involving gore or sexual content is not allowed.